 If you are new to using oral history/life histories as part of your research or are starting a community project which uses oral history/life histories, the OHN can provide guidance on oral history training and practice (interviewing, equipment, transcribing, archiving, ethics and paperwork, etc).
 As part of Warwick's university community, we can look to source volunteers to help on projects from amongst the student body.
 We are also keen to hear from you about projects which might form the basis of one of our termly seminar events.
-Our 'Ongoing Research Projects' page shows some of the projects we had provided assistance for.
+Our Research page shows some of the projects we have showcased at events and/or have provided assistance to.

 Please do not hesitate to get in touch about your project: firstname.lastname@example.org